frederic-perez/AmE-dictionary/data/dictionary.md

 __trustworthy__ _adj_
 __truthiness__ _n informal_
 __try on__ _phr v_ :four::mega: To put clothes or shoes on to see if they fit.
+__trying__ _adj_ :astonished: Extremely difficult and annoying, straining one's patience and goodwill to the limit.
 __tryouts__ :two::hammer:
 __tryst__
 __tsuifuku__